-- 1. All juniors & sophomores who have a GPA of 3.0 or higher are considered for admission.
-GPA is divided into four categories, and each is assigned a value of six points. - 2.
-Students who are academically eligible are given a Service evaluation form which they must complete and return to NHS sponsor.
+- 1. All juniors & sophomores who have a GPA of 3.0 or higher are considered for admission. - 2.
+Students who are academically eligible are given an Activity / Service evaluation form which they must complete and return to NHS sponsor. - 3.
+A six member faculty committee has the responsibility for evaluating the areas of character & leadership.
+Committee members have records available to them for the evaluation.

-- 3. A six member faculty committee has the responsibility for evaluating the areas of character & leadership.
-Committee members have records available to them for the evaluation. - 4.
 Totals are computed and candidates are selected.
 The committee does a final review to be certain all members are in agreement.